 - You can request other units and items before completing your order

 - Click Current Request in the left hand menu to see units or items requested.

 - Select the unit or items required by ticking the box and click the Place Order button.

-- We will deliver up to 10 units or items morning and afternoon.
+- These records can then be viewed during you booked appointment.
 Records are able to be held over to view on later visits.

 - You will receive a confirmation of units or items ordered.

 - Click the LOGOUT button at the bottom of the left hand menu.

 Not all records have been described at their item (file) level.
 Try searching by type of information, or by government agency that would have created the information.

 Some records have been digitised, and can be accessed online.
 Check our Online Records page.